sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 So we know that the `ProductID` property is the only key field, and the types of other properties make sense to us too.

-To find the right balance between realism and efficiency (no-one wants to type in a large amount of definition or data), the first entity definition in the OData service you'll create will be a cut down version of this Product entity, with the following properties:
+To find the right balance between realism and efficiency (no-one wants to type in a large amount of definition or data), the first entity definition in the OData service you'll create will be a cut down version of this Product entity, encompassing the following properties:

 - `ProductID`
 - `ProductName`